toolleeo/cli-apps/README.md

 * [dasel](https://github.com/TomWright/dasel) - Allows you to query and modify data structures using selector strings.
 * [datadash](https://github.com/keithknott26/datadash) - Visualize and graph data in the terminal.
 * [Dolt](https://github.com/dolthub/dolt) - Dolt is Git for Data!
 Dolt is a SQL database that you can fork, clone, branch, merge, push and pull just like a git repository.
-* [FAWOC](https://github.com/robolab-pavia/fawoc) - FAWOC is a TUI program for manually labelling a list of words.
-It has been developed to support the efficient clustering of documents based on topic modeling algorithms such as Dirichlet Latent Allocation.
 * [GNU Recutils](https://www.gnu.org/software/recutils/manual/) - Set of tools and libraries to access human-editable, text-based databases called recfiles.
 * [gnuplot](https://www.explainshell.com/explain/1/gnuplot) - Generate two and three dimensional plots of data.
 * [gojq](https://github.com/itchyny/gojq) - Pure Go implementation of jq.